redislabs-training/dockerized-redis-cluster/readme.md

 NOTE: You must run the command to create the cluster first before using the python client.

 **source**:
-You can put your own python code in *py-src* or just extend the basic exmaple already included:
+You can put your own python code in *app* or just extend the basic exmaple already included:
 `app/test.py`

 **testing**